 How does that work?

-Software Development Agreement
+Your App Development Agreement

 On the other hand, if you have software being developed by employees or independent contractors, you want to make sure you truly get what you pay for plus have legal remedies in case something goes wrong.

-If you’re beta testing your software (and you should) before release, you’ll want to make it clear in a software beta test contract the limited rights and responsibilities of those testing your software.
+If you’re beta testing your application (and you should) before release, you’ll want a software lawyer to make it clear in a beta test contract the limited rights and responsibilities of those testing your software.

-Your software legal professional can draft the narrow terms you want to protect your IP at this important stage of development.
+Software Lawyer Mike Young can draft the narrow terms you want to protect your IP at this important stage of development.

-If you have limited resources, you may want to reach out to potential overseas joint venture partners to distribute your software internationally (and perhaps create foreign language versions of your software).
+If you have limited resources, you may want to reach out to potential overseas joint venture partners to distribute your software internationally (and perhaps create foreign language versions of your application).
 For these transactions, you’ll want a seasoned software attorney to prepare the licensing terms in your international distribution contracts.

 Otherwise, you may find your licensees cannibalizing your local market with grey market software, have piracy issues, or licensees selling your software but not paying you royalties you’re due.

 One of the most important issues is dispute resolution.
 Where and how will disputes with a foreign licensee be resolved?
 What law will govern the dispute?
 Will you be going to court?
 Or using alternative dispute resolution such as mediation and arbitration.
 If arbitration, will it be binding on the parties or will you end up in court anyway?

 One of the most misunderstood software legal issues involves resale (often misspelled as “resell”) rights.
 Few software vendors or their licensees correctly handle these types of rights.